-Their favorite book is "Left Behind."
-And 1) They get goosebumps every time they hear a trumpet blast.
+2) Their favorite book is "Left Behind."
+And 1) They get goose bumps every time they hear a trumpet blast.

 And I've got to admit, I'm one of those persons!

-When I think that I could be part of the generation that gets raptured to Heaven, I get extremely excited.
+When I think I could be part of the generation that gets raptured to Heaven, I get super-excited..
+Surely, Jesus never predicted a precise time.
+He said, "no one knows the day or the hour..."
+But Jesus promised He'd come.

-Imagine, the trumpet blows... then in a moment, in the twinkling of an eye... we're transformed... a metamorphosis occurs in the clouds... we peel off these mortal bodies and we model our immortality...

-That's when we open our eyes and see Jesus...
-He roars like a Lion - we see Him enthroned and in glory.
+Imagine, the trumpet blows... then in a moment, as quick as an eye-twinkling, a transformation occurs in the clouds, we peel off these mortal bodies and we model our immortality...
+That's when we open our eyes and see Jesus.
+He roars like a Lion - we see Him enthroned and in glory...
 Yet He looks like a Lamb.
 His scars are still visible.
-We're instantly reminded of the cost of our forgiveness.
+And one look at those scars and they will forever remind us of the cost of our pardon...

-And we're standing before the throne of God.
+And as we're standing before the throne of God.
 An innumerable number of angels surround us.
 We join the redeemed of all the ages, singing, "Holy, holy, holy."